Applying trauma-informed knowledge to improve outcomes for children, young people, their families, and their communities

 At its core, the Centre for Trauma Integrative and Transformative Practice is an acknowledgement of the power of attuned, sensitive and secure relationships in healing the hurt that traumatised children and young people carry with them.
 It also appreciates the strengths inherent in the collective power of culture and community.

 As it evolves, the vision of the Centre is to assemble a world first collection of training, resources and evidence that support all professionals who work with children and young people affected by trauma and the important network of relationships around them.

-Register your details here and we will send you regular e-newsletters and free resources focused on working with children, young people, families and their networks.
+Register to receive regular newsletters and free resources about working with children, young people, families and their networks.
 It is the easiest way to not miss out on news, training, tools, blogs and research from the Foundation.